barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 In discussing test-driven development earlier, I stated that it is an effective approach to testing.
 In fact, developers on our team often choose to follow a test-driven approach while working.
-These rules certainly allow that.
-But they don't require it.
-It is also common to experiment with varying algorithms and design patterns, and settle upon one before writing any tests.
+Our rules certainly allow that.
+But they don't *require* it.
+It is also common to experiment with varying algorithms and design patterns, and settle upon one before writing any tests at all.
 The process of writing the tests may then reveal gaps in the earlier logic which prompt changes in the code and further iterations.

 Regardless of how an individual chooses to meet the rules, the important point here is that the rules are placed on the *shared resources* where communal